 Sharon Graves, CDA, EFDA is a native Vermonter and brings 35 years of experience to our dental team.
 The EFDA qualifications allow her to place all fillings, Sealants, and Composites.
 Sharon also teaches in the Dental Assisting program at Center for Technology at Essex.
 Sharon is active in her church and volunteers in children’s ministries that benefit children around the world.

-Raba Hebib, EFDA moved to Vermont from Bosnia and Herzegovina in 1994.
-Raba completed the Dental Assisting Program in 2003 at the Center for Technology in Essex, VT.
+Raba Hebib, EFDA completed the Dental Assisting Program in 2003 at the Center for Technology in Essex, VT.
 She completed the Expended Function Dental Assistant Program at the Center for Technology in 2009.
 EFDA qualifications allow her to place all Fillings, Sealants, Composites, Amalgam and assist in various dental procedures.
 She was awarded Dental Assistant of the year in 2007.
-Raba currently lives in Essex with her husband and two daughters.
+Raba currently lives in Essex with her husband and children.
 Raba has been with CHCB since 2004.

 Katelyn Denton, RDH graduated from Vermont Technical College in 2012 with an Associate’s degree in dental hygiene and completed her bachelor’s degree in 2014.
 Outside of work, Katelyn enjoys traveling, cooking and baking, road biking, and spending time with her family, friends, and cat Sylvio.

-Brittney Gendreau, RDH graduated with honors from Vermont Technical College in May 2010 and is in the process of completing her BA in Dental Hygiene at Vermont Technical College.
-When Brittney’s not working at CHCB’s Dental Center, she enjoys tennis, kickboxing, hiking and cooking.
+Brittney Gendreau, RDH graduated with honors and received her Associate’s Degree in Dental Hygiene from Vermont Technical College in May, 2010.
+She continued her education with VTC and obtained her BA in Dental Hygiene in 2012, and went on to receive her MBA from UMASS in 2018.
+When Brittney’s not working at CHCB’s Dental Center, she enjoys tennis, hiking and cooking.